Geometric formulation of quantum mechanics: Mathematical structures

 \section{Mathematical structures}

-Mathematical structures are important in describing both classical and quantum physics.
-In algebraic description of quantum mechanics linear and operator algebra are the most preferred structures for describing physical systems.
-However, in geometric quantum mechanics the most important mathematical structures are geometrical such as Hamiltonian dynamics, principal fiber bundles, and momentum map.
+Mathematical structures are important in both classical and quantum physics.
+In algebraic description of quantum mechanics linear algebra and operator algebra are the most preferred structures for describing physical systems.
+However, in geometric quantum mechanics the most important mathematical structures are geometrical such as Hamiltonian dynamics, principal fiber bundles, and momentum maps.
 In this section we will give a short introduction to these topics.